TheScienceMuseum/heritageconnector/_posts/2020-09-23-sidestepping-the-limitations-of-collections-catalogues-with-machine-learning-and-wikidata.md

 ---
 layout: post
-title: "Sidestepping the limitations of collection catalogues with machine learning and Wikidata"
+title: "Sidestepping the Limitations of Collection Catalogues with Machine Learning and Wikidata"
 categories: post
 ---